Franconian International School: History

 a growing international community in the Nürnberg, Erlangen, Fürth and Herzogenaurach areas.

 In September 1998 the FIS opened its doors in Haundorf to 25 students in a combined Grade 1-2 class.
 By September 1999 the FIS had grown to three classes, and moved to the Dassler-Villa in the west of Herzogenaurach.
 The growing Middle School classes caused another move, this time in September 2003 to a restored convent, also in Herzogenaurach.
 Since August 2008 the FIS has occupied its own campus in Erlangen.
 This facility includes modern classrooms, science labs, art and music rooms, two PC labs, library, cafeteria, double gymnasium and theater.

-In 24 years the FIS has grown from 25 students to about 700 representing nearly 40 nationalities, taught by an international teaching staff.
+In 26 years the FIS has grown from 25 students to over 800 students, representing over 40 nationalities, taught by an international teaching staff.

 Education

 Accreditations in accordance with international standards certify quality and international recognition of the qualifications achieved.
 The Franconian International School is accredited by, or a member of, the following organizations: